Yarroudh/ZRect3D/README.md

 ## Requirements on the Point Cloud

-* Acquired through aerial scanning, either Lidar or Dense Image Matching.
-But Lidar is preferred, because it is often of higher quality.
 * Classified, with at least a *ground* class (scalar field named *classification* with value 2 for all ground points).
 * Well aligned with the 3D Building Model.
 * Supported formats: <code>.LAS</code>, <code>.LAZ</code>, <code>.PCD</code> and <code>.PLY</code>.